Workers’ Comp Costs Out of Control? How Alternate Duty Can Save Your Claim

 • Project documentation and quality control

-• Assemble closeout packages, organize photos, and verify that required documentation is
+• Assemble closeout packages, organize photos, and verify that required documentation is complete.

 • Review checklists from field inspections and identify missing information.

-• Help standardize forms (daily reports, pretask plans, inspection sheets).
+• Help standardize forms (daily reports, pre-task plans, inspection sheets).

 • Customer and vendor communication